cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 7. In Github, create a pull request.
     * Use a clear description of the changes for team members to review.

-8. Destroy Docker containers when finished:
+8. Stop Docker containers when finished:

     ```
     docker-compose down